theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/xu-service-account.md

 When using [SSO with Kerberos SNC](./sap-single-sign-on/sso-with-kerberos-snc) additional steps are necessary:<br>

-1. Set *contrained delegation* for the Windows domain account under which the Xtract Universal service runs.
+1. Set *constrained delegation* for the Windows domain account under which the Xtract Universal service runs.
 ![xu_service_account_constr_deleg](/img/content/XU_SSO_WinAD_Delegation.png){:class="img-responsive"}
 2. Enter the SPN of the service account under which the SAP ABAP application server is running (SAP Service Account), e.g., SAPServiceERP/do_not_care.
 For more information about the partner name notation in SAP, see the [SAP Help portal](https://help.sap.com/viewer/e815bb97839a4d83be6c4fca48ee5777/7.5.9/en-US/440ebb40b9920d1be10000000a114a6b.html).